Supply Market Analysis - Example Questions

 • What added value, in terms of sustainability, could the potential supplier provide related to the subject matter of the contract?

-• Discussions on how potential suppliers can provide added value other issues over and the requirements of the regulations
+• Discussions on how potential suppliers can provide added value

 • What can we do to ensure clarity and improve the tendering process for potential suppliers?